 Results are reported for the two fish stocks by performance measure.
 This report is designed to provide a succinct and timely summary of BiOp/Fish Accords performance measures.
-A subsequent, comprehensive technical report scheduled for 2012 will provide more detailed data about survival and fish passage for yearling Chinook salmon and steelhead at John Day Dam in 2011.
+A subsequent, comprehensive technical report scheduled for 2012 will provide more detailed data on survival and fish passage for yearling Chinook salmon and steelhead at Bonneville Dam in 2011.